programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 This will create a new passage titled "excuse yourself".
 Add the following text to the "excuse yourself" passage:

 ```
-You walk down the hall to the breakfroom to get some air.
+You walk down the hall to the breakroom to get some air.
 You notice a bunch of framed photos on the wall--a collection of "employee of the month" headshots.
 While the faces all look friendly, you notice that none of them look like you.

 Before you know it, it's time to head to [[your desk]].